Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 4. On any OTHER machine (Can be Windows/Mac/Linux/Mobile), install [RealVNC viewer](https://www.realvnc.com/en/connect/download/viewer/) to access your node UI remotely!
 5. Unplug your keyboard, monitor and mouse!

+NOTE: RealVNC is not open source, there are other alternatives if you prefer.

 # Bookmark these URLs in Firefox, for additional information
 https://forum.dero.io/t/dero-node-setup/1774 (More advanced node config guide)